CodyNicholson/Git_Version_Control_Notes/README.md

-# Git_Version_Control
+# Version Control
-Notes from the Git and GitHub class I took on Udacity.com
+This is a collection of guides and my own workflow notes for using Git and Github for the version control of software projects